 A lot of us, though, we need the winter months.
 Like bulbs, or trees, we need a bit of cold.
 We need a dormant period.
 We need the winter.

 I do a lot of fall photos.
 The changing leaves and autumn colors make a lovely picture.
 But honestly, I don’t like fall.

 Fall leaves a bad taste in my mouth.
-Like I’m trying my best to hold on to summer, and it’s hopeless.
-Like I’m not ready, I’m stubborn.
-Refusing.
+Like I’m trying my best to hold on to summer, and that’s not working.
+Like I’m not ready.
+I’m stubborn and refusing.
 Refusing to turn my head.
-To what?
-To what lies ahead, I guess.
-Like a little kid who won’t take the medicine.
+Refusing what lies ahead, I suppose.
+Like a little kid who’s stubborn and refusing to take medicine.
 Mouth shut tight.
 The head jerks left, then right.

 But winter to me is fresh.
 It’s snowed in and pulling on a heavy blanket.
 It’s sloppy clothes and old movies.
 It’s night-time, and it’s dark, and it’s sledding down a hill with nothing but worn-out bell-bottom jeans and a floppy piece of card-board between your butt and that cold frozen ground.